-Even famous philosophers Xenophon and Plato praised the beneficial effects of wine on the human body in case of the moderate usage.
+Even famous philosophers Xenophon and Plato praised the beneficial effects of wine on the human body in cases of moderate usage.

 Wine played such a big role for the representatives of the ancient civilizations that they had even created a worship of wine that was considered one of their favorites.
 In ancient Greek mythology, Dionysus was the god of wine-making, nature, vegetation, and inspiration.
 He was also known as Bacchus, Vakh or Liber in other mythologies.

-From the ancient literature and works of art preserved to this date, it becomes clear that even before Christ fruitful soil was described not through the abundance of water, but by the abundance of grape fields and wine.
-Besides all this, wine was also used for religious purposes and donations to the gods.
+From the ancient literature and works of art preserved to this date, it becomes clear that even before Christ, fruitful soil was described not through the abundance of water, but by the abundance of grape fields and wine.
+I all this, n addition wine was also used for religious purposes and donations to the gods.